Harshita-Verma09/Full_Stack_Nextjs_2_Real_Time_Chat_Application/README.md

 ##  Real Time Chat Application

 A modern, secure, real-time chat application built with Next.js, Socket.IO, MongoDB and Prisma.
-This app supports private and group chats, OTP authentication, voice-to-text, online status, Light-and-Dark Mode, Delete from Me and more..
+This app supports private and group chats, OTP authentication, voice-to-text, online status, Light-and-Dark Mode, Delete from Me and more.

 ---